christian-konrad/chronicle-db-on-raft-thesis/src/03a_background_replication.md

 As far as we now discussed the benefits of replication for failure management, for Performance enhancements by reducing latency in edge computing and geographically distributed networks, and to increase dependability in general, we need to discuss the _Cost of Replication_.
 Dependent on the level of fault-tolerance, the consistency decisions and the selected protocol itself, the performance, especially for write operations, can decrease dramatically.
 We briefly discuss appropriate strategies for a performance-trade-off mitigation in this case.

+TODO show the maths: how replication puts a upper bound on throughput

 Modification on one replica triggers modification on all other replicas --> messaging and acknowledgment of all operations between replicas degrades performane

 (So far, we discussed consistency decisions, partial repl., partitioning, geo-repl., multi-layer etc., so we are able to discuss the overall cost and trade-offs and make an educated decision)